 The width and height were three half cubits.
-The number three in Scripture is the number of dimensions of things that are solid real and substantial.
-It is also the number of resurrection and the Holy Spirit the third person of the Trinity, who fills all the dimensions of sacred space.
-Paul in his letter to the Ephesians explains these dimensions as it concerns Gods grace as was ministered by His Holy Spirit.
+The number three in Scripture is the number of dimensions of things that are solid real, and substantial.
+It is also the number of resurrection and the Holy Spirit, the third person of the Trinity, who fills all the sacred space dimensions.
+In his letter to the Ephesians, Paul explains these dimensions as it concerns God's grace ministered by His Holy Spirit.

 — Ephesians 3

-The vertical girth totals six cubits and is the number of man.
+The vertical girth totals six cubits and is the number of humankind.

 “For since by man came death, by Man also came the resurrection of the dead.